biosustain/autoprot/README.rst

 Internal standard concentration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the ``labelled`` approach, the table with the concentration for each internal standard should be peptide-based (for example AQUA or QconCAT peptides) with the following headers:
+For the ``label`` approach, the table with the concentration for each internal standard should be peptide-based (for example AQUA or QconCAT peptides) with the following headers:
 ``FullPeptideName`` [string] with the peptide sequence, ``ProteinName`` [string] with the UniProt identifier of the corresponding protein (should be identical to the identifiers in the fasta file with the proteome sequences), ``Concentration`` [float] with the spiked-in concentration of each internal standard peptide into the sample in fmol/µg whole cell lysate (total protein extracted).
 An example file for the peptide-based internal standard concentration table can be found in ``Examples\Input\ISconc_peptides_example.csv``.